 • to prevent migraine headaches

-Specifically, these medications have been associated with increased rates of other major congenital malformations, such as craniofacial and cardiovascular defects.
-For example:
+These medications have been associated with increased rates of the following major congenital malformations:

-- craniosynostosis (premature closure of sutures in skull); and,
+- Craniosynostosis (premature closure of sutures in skull)

 Based on what is known today, here are the two primary take away points: